KimberlyCrawford/Election-Analysis/README.md

 with Python 3.7.6 and VS Code

 ## Overview of Election Audit
-An election audit was conducted in a district in the state of Colorado using Python, VS Code and the Command Line.
+An election audit was conducted in a Colorado district using Python, VS Code and the Command Line.

 ### Purpose
 The purpose of this project was to generate a vote count report to certify the election results.
-#### Data: Included
+#### Data:
+Included

-#### Computer Language: Python programming language was used.
+#### Computer Language:
+Python programming language was used.
 For more information about Python, visit https://www.python.org/about/.
 Python files were run in both a text editor (VS Code) and from the command line.
 VS Code was used to catch syntax errors while writing and debugging the script.

 ## Election Audit Results:
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.